Mayor of Guffey, Monster the Cat

 When looking for amazing stories about dogs, I came upon Shanda, a golden retriever, who served as mayor of Guffey, Colorado from 1993-1998.
 Sadly she died in office.

 As with most internet stories, a paragraph about Shanda cycles from site to site with some changes.
-This is a somewhat old story so thought I ought to touch bases with the people involved so that I had some new information to share.
-To begin with, I could not locate Shanda’s owner who no longer seems to live near Guffey.
-I believe I found him in Florida but he did not return my call so I turned to the people of Guffey.
+This is a somewhat old story so thought I ought to touch bases with the people of Guffey so I had some new information to share.
+This became problematic immediately.
+I could not locate Shanda’s owner who no longer seems to live near Guffey.
+I believe I found him in Florida but he did not return my call so I turned back to the townspeople.

 Guffey is a small mountain town and has its own website on which I found a telephone number that seemed to be for tourism-type calls.
 My call to that number was answered promptly by Charlie Morreale, who identified himself as an employee at Guffey’s Garage.
 (The website mentions that Guffey’s Garage is no longer a working auto garage; the site says “we can help you with propane, ice, and custom welding jobs.
 We also carry an assortment of new and used plumbing and electrical supplies.”)
 The Garage people also seem to have collected “oddities.”
 If you want to see the museum’s collection, “ask for the key at the Garage” and you can let yourself in.
 Love it….just like a New York museum!